32 Different Types of Moths in Oregon

 Adults are almost universally nocturnal and will seek out lights at night.
 It is common knowledge that the caterpillar will climb up a leaf and coil itself within.

-As the leaf is rotated into position by the larva, caterpillar silk holds a curve in place.
+As the larva rotates the leaf into position, caterpillar silk holds a curve in place.
 It can conceal itself there from the view of raptors like birds.

 Moreover, the pupating caterpillar falls to the ground with the dying leaf when it dies.